shatteredsilicon/backoid/README.md

     When the suffix is empty, it means to keep only the **X** most recent snapshots that matches the pattern.

++	compressor_options

+	options that will be passed directly to the compressor program. e.g. `compressor_options = --threads=24`

++	rclone_options

+	options that will be passed directly to the rclone program during the upload. e.g. `rclone_options = --buffer-size=32M`

 And below are the available command line arguments:

 +   --configdir